ogeohia/BurritoBay-Customer-Purchase-Propensity-Predictor/README.md

-# ShopBoys Customer Purchase Propensity Predictor
+# BurritoBay Customer Purchase Propensity Predictor

 ## Executive Summary

-This project developed and evaluated machine learning models to predict online shopper purchase intent for ShopBoys.
+This project developed and evaluated machine learning models to predict online shopper purchase intent for BurritoBay an online mexica food restaurant.
 Facing challenges with inefficient marketing spend and missed sales opportunities, the Marketing and Product teams needed a way to identify users most likely to convert.

 Our analysis, using historical session data, uncovered key behavioral drivers of purchase, such as high page engagement, significant page value, and low bounce/exit rates.
 By clustering user sessions, we identified distinct behavioral segments with varying conversion rates, providing actionable insights for targeted strategies.

 Focusing on the business objective to **maximize the identification of potential purchasers (prioritizing Recall)**, we trained and tuned LightGBM and Random Forest models.
 The **Tuned LightGBM model** demonstrated the best performance in capturing potential buyers (Recall: 0.63) while maintaining strong overall discrimination (ROC AUC: 0.913).

-The final model is delivered as a deployable pipeline, ready to integrate into SB's systems for applications like:
+The final model is delivered as a deployable pipeline, ready to integrate into BB's systems for applications like:

 *   Identifying high-intent users for targeted promotions.
 *   Enabling real-time website personalization.
 *   Triggering proactive customer support during high-value sessions.

-This project provides ShopBoys with a data-driven tool to enhance sales capture and improve the efficiency of customer engagement efforts.
+This project provides BurritoBay with a data-driven tool to enhance sales capture and improve the efficiency of customer engagement efforts.

 ## Business Problem

-ShopBoys (SB), like many e-commerce businesses, invests heavily in driving traffic to its website.
+BurritoBay (BB), like many e-commerce businesses, invests heavily in driving traffic to its website.
 However, converting that traffic into sales is a significant challenge.
 The Marketing team, was finding that broad marketing campaigns resulted in low conversion rates and wasted budget.
 Simultaneously, the Product team was seeking ways to dynamically enhance the user experience for those showing clear signs of purchase intent.
 Without a clear signal of *when* a user session was hot, opportunities were being missed.

 The core problem was the inability to move beyond reacting to purchases *after* they happened, towards **proactively identifying and influencing sessions *likely* to result in a purchase.** This project was initiated to provide that crucial predictive capability.

 ## Project Goal & Research Question

-The overarching goal was to build and validate a machine learning model capable of accurately predicting purchase intent for individual user sessions on the SB website.
+The overarching goal was to build and validate a machine learning model capable of accurately predicting purchase intent for individual user sessions on the BB website.

 The guiding question was:

-> How can we leverage patterns in online shopper behavior and technical session attributes to predict purchase intention, thereby enabling SB to maximize sales opportunities?
+> How can we leverage patterns in online shopper behavior and technical session attributes to predict purchase intention, thereby enabling BB to maximize sales opportunities?

 ## Dataset